abhinavdayal/EIP_Session3/README.md

 195/195 [==============================] - 75s 385ms/step - loss: 0.4385 - accuracy: 0.8476 - val_loss: 0.5463 - val_accuracy: 0.8225
 Model took 3773.89 seconds to train
 ```

+# Strategy
+As required I replaced all conv with depth separable ones.
+I started with a simple model with 30K parameters ad the accuracy did not exceed 74%.
+I tried with Image augmentation, normalization, Batch normalization and dropouts and even tweaking the learning rate.
+Then I added more channels increasing number of parameters to 80K.
+Observed that the training and validation accuracy are steading increasing.
+So started with a harsher learning rate scheduling it to reduce gradually.
+That did the trick.
+I had to use different test accuracy function as I am now normalizing the image so had to normalize the test data with training mean and variance.
+I also switched to tensorflow 2.0

+With this success I tried augmenting the data to give as input more images as in the input data , currently double the quantity using augmentation.
+Also lowered the decay of learning rate as in earlier experiment the accuracy was still improving till the end.
+But all this made the training time to increase.
+It took more than one hour to train.